 The GS1 databar expanded code is a new structure that can encode even more information than traditional UPC codes.
 This barcode should generally be used when a shorter, wider symbol is required.
 The expanded stacked GS1 code allows for additional information to be encoded by stacking two linear barcodes.
 Most commonly used on coupons and in the healthcare field, where limited space might be an issue.

-2D or not 2D, that is the question
+2D or not 2D that is the question

 Two-dimensional, 2D barcodes are a bit more intricate as they organize information both vertically and horizontally.
 This allows 2D barcodes to hold more information, up to 2000 characters, and take up less space, down to 1/8th inch square, than a 1D barcode.
 A 2D imager is required to properly read a 2D barcode.
-2D barcodes can be read in any orientation, eliminating the need to perfectly align the bars of a linear barcode with the scanner’s laser.
+2D barcodes can be read in any orientation, eliminating the need to align the bars of a linear barcode perfectly with the scanner’s laser.

 Aztec 2D barcodes have a bulls-eye pattern that resembles an Aztec pyramid, hence their name.
 With their lack of a surrounding blank area, termed a “quiet zone”, Aztec codes have the potential to use less space than other matrix codes.
-Moreover, their ability to be decoded even if they have bad resolution, makes them useful for the transportation industry for use on tickets.
+Moreover, their ability to be decoded even if they have bad resolution makes them useful for the transportation industry for use on tickets.

 Barcodes – Now in 3D

-The PM code, is basically a colorful version of the QR code.
+The PM code is basically a colorful version of the QR code.
 The PM code has the ability to encode between 0.6 Mb and 1.8 Mb of information.
 This impressive capacity allows them to encode everything from images to short videos.
-With PM barcodes becoming scannable by mobile devices, this opens the door to providing access to images and small promotional videos to end users, without the need for internet connectivity.
+With PM barcodes becoming scannable by mobile devices, this opens the door to providing access to images and small promotional videos to end-users without the need for internet connectivity.

 Things to Consider

-In choosing your barcode, keep in mind the size of the area to be labelled.
+In choosing your barcode, keep in mind the size of the area to be labeled.
 The space you have to put a barcode will determine the size of the barcode itself, which in turn will dictate how much information you can encode, as a smaller barcode can encode less information.
 Once you’ve selected the barcode that will best meet your needs, you’ll need to print it.
 Thermal printers, both direct thermal and thermal transfer, are the ideal choice for printing barcodes.
-In combination with these printers, Label Matrix and Bartender software allow you to design, format and align your barcode, providing optimal results.
+In combination with these printers, Label Matrix and Bartender software allow you to design, format, and align your barcode, providing optimal results.